Can Medieval Sleeping Habits Fix America’s Insomnia?

 When I reached out to Ekirch, coming off a bad night’s rest, I hoped that the historian might have a practical tip.
 He didn’t.
 History is not a self-help book.
 But it has its own strange comforts, and our correspondence was deeply helpful in another way.

 Ekirch told me that he’s heard from many people that simply knowing about the history of segmented sleep is its own relief.
 “Happily, there is mounting testimony from North America, Western Europe, and Australia that knowledge of this pattern has actually helped to alleviate anxiety, permitting some individuals to fall back to sleep more readily,” he said.
-Rather than see the legacy of medieval rest as an operating manual, I see it as a balm.
+Rather than see the legacy of premodern rest as an operating manual, I see it as a balm.
 My 3-a.m. awakenings aren’t an unnatural disorder, but an ancestral echo.
 Maybe that’s something to tell myself in the middle of the night, instead of fighting the sleep doctor in my head: It’ll be all right.
 We’ve been here before.

+This article originally stated that Martin Luther wrote about his strategy for warding off the devil in the 1550s.
+In fact, Luther died in 1546, and the quote was published posthumously.